 Welcome to my webpage!
 I am an associate professor of public policy and administration in the Steven J. Green School of International and Public Affairs at Florida International University (FIU).
+I serve as the department’s Ph.D. program director and an associate editor for Public Performance and Management Review.
 Additionally, I am affiliated with initiatives at the University of North Carolina at Chapel Hill and Arizona State University.
-I am an associate editor for Public Performance and Management Review.

 My research interest is in the management of public organizations and collaborations.
 This includes topics such as the use of performance practices and data to inform decision-making, leadership, motivation, social capital, and social equity effects of public services.

 My research has appeared in the Journal of Public Administration Research and Theory, Public Administration Review, Governance, as well as other journals.
 My book “Shared Measures: Collective Performance Data Use in Collaborations” was published by Cambridge University Press.
 It is about using data to manage diverse teams and draws on a study of opioid-response task forces.